Showing Collections: 1 - 30 of 1716

 Overview The Academy of Independent Scholars was an international, membership organization devoted to encouraging the continued intellectual productivity of senior scholars and professionals.
 Established in 1979 by two distinguished, retiring professors, Kenneth Boulding and Lawrence Senesh, the academy currently had over 350 members; they include notable scholars, executives in corporations, voluntary organizations, and other institutions. . .
 The academy serves the needs of members who do not have...

 Overview Len Ackland (b.
 1944) was a journalist and became a journalism professor at the University of Colorado Boulder in 1991.
-He was a founding director of the Center for Environmental Journalism.
+He was the founding director of the Center for Environmental Journalism.
 He authored Making a Real Killing: Rocky Flats and the Nuclear West in 1999 in addition to many articles in the Denver area on Rocky Flats.
 The collection contains his writing notes; subject files such as photocopies, articles and reports; and interviews...

 Overview Ada Morris graduated from the University of Colorado in 1903 and taught art for many years.
 The collection contains academic transcripts, one photograph, a teaching certificate, personal correspondence, and genealogical material.